Students for a Democratic Society: Secession and polarization

 At the 1967 convention in Ann Arbor there was another, perhaps equally portentous, demand for equality and autonomy.
 Despite the winding down of SDS leadership support for ERAP, in some community projects struggles against inequality, racism and police brutality had taken on a momentum of their own.
 The projects had drawn in white working class activists.
-While open in acknowledging the debt they believed they owed to SNCC and to the Black Panthers, many were conscious that their poor white, and in some cases southern, backgrounds had limited their acceptance in "the Movement."
-In a blistering address, Peggy Terry announced that she and her neighbors in uptown, "Hillbilly Harlem", Chicago, had ordered student volunteers out of their community union.
-They would be relying on themselves, doing their own talking, and working only with those outsiders willing live as part of the community, and of "the working class", for the long haul.
+While open in acknowledging the debt they believed they owed to SNCC and to the Black Panthers, many were conscious that their poor white, and in some cases southern, backgrounds had limited their acceptance in "the Movement".
+In a blistering address, Peggy Terry announced that she and her neighbors in Uptown, Chicago (a neighborhood sometimes referred to as "Hillbilly Heaven" or "Hillbilly Harlem" due to the large number of Appalachian migrants residing there) had ordered student volunteers out of their community union.
+They would be relying on themselves, doing their own talking, and working only with those outsiders willing to live as part of the community, and of "the working class", for the long haul.